Your human rights

 In New Zealand, the rights of individuals are protected by a wide range of laws.
-These laws cover problems you may have with government organisations, private businesses or with other individuals.
+These laws cover problems you may have with government organisations, private businesses or individuals.

 If something happens that you feel is against your rights, there is usually a way to complain.
 There is a comprehensive list of dispute resolution and investigation agencies that you can contact online.

 The Bill of Rights